criggs/lmnc_longgames/README.md

 ## Goal

-20ish unicorn boards plugged into 3 usb hubs pluged into a raspberry pi
+20ish unicorn boards plugged into 3 usb hubs plugged into a raspberry pi

 all to run pong :D

+YouTube: TBD

 ## Installation

-Make sure you have python 3 installed

-Make sure the following python libraries are installed:
-* pygame
-* piserial
-* RPi.GPIO
+Dependencies can be installed by running:

+`scripts/install.sh`

 ## Configure your Screens